behrangsa/chatgpt-downloader/README.md

-# opengpt-downloader
+# ChatGPT Downloader

-Downloads all your OpenGPT conversations
+A tool for downloads all your ChatGPT conversations.